timvisee/timvisee.com/content/about.md

 just that much better.

-See the [Me on the web](@/about.md#me-on-the-web) section below for a more-complete overview, especially my Git profiles.
+See the [Me on the web](@/about.md#me-on-the-web) section below for a more-complete overview, especially my git profiles.

 Here is my usual developer sales pitch, as posted on my [LinkedIn][linkedin]
 profile: